 Is a Bluetooth tracker good enough for pet tracking?

 For indoor or close-range tracking around your home, yes.
-For dogs that wander far from home, no. Bluetooth trackers max out at a few hundred feet of direct range.
+For dogs that wander far from home, no. Bluetooth trackers depend on nearby phones and can’t provide long-distance live tracking by themselves.
 A GPS pet tracker with cellular connectivity is the only reliable option for long-distance tracking.

 What is the best GPS tracker for dogs?